JJSlabbert/iTilt-digital-hydrometer/README.md

 # NOTES ON MODEL CALIBRATION (CALCULATION OF THE POLYNOMIAL)
--Reed the iSpindel documentation or follow the Polynomial Calibration Wizard.
-You will need ordered pairs of Measured tilt readings and Gravity readings.
+-You will need ordered pairs of Measured tilt readings and Gravity readings.
+Follow the wizard that use a sugar wash calculater to make sure your gravity readings is correct.

 -The best polynomial is a 3rd degree of the form GRAVITY=Coefficient3 x Tilt^3+Coefficient2 x Tilt^2+Coefficient1 x Tilt+ConstantTerm (^2 means to the power of 2)

 -While calculating your polynomial, you can set the Publication Interval to 0.
-This will ensure that the ESP8266 does not enter deep sleep and publish data about every 20 seconds to cayenne.
+This will ensure that the ESP8266 (ESP32) does not enter deep sleep and publish data about every 20 seconds to cayenne.

 -You can also get Tilt Readings from the senor reading page 192.168.4.1/readings?
 Make sure your portal time out(set in Configure WiFi) is long enought (9000 seconds) to finish calibration.

 ![sensor_readings](https://user-images.githubusercontent.com/38969599/132998146-87ccd30d-14bf-43a2-9055-540e98d72b95.gif)

--You can use the spreadsheet from www.ispindel.de to capture your data and calculate your coefficients of the polynomial.

--You can also access a Calibration Wizard 192.168.4.1/polynomialcalibrationstart? if you already have your calibration sample (ordered pairs of Tilt and Gravity).
-This Wizard uses a Least Squares algorithm to calculate the 3rd degree polynomial coefficients.

 -If you struggle with the Maths and the wizard, use the following Coefficients Coefficient3=0.000001000000000 Coefficient2=-0.000131373000000 Coefficient1=0.006967952000000 ConstantTerm=0.892383559880001

 -Rule of Thumb: If The Polynomial estimates gravity to high, reduce the Coefficient1 a little bit

+-If you already have a 2nd degree polynomial, you can use it and just make the coefficient of tilt^3 = 0.

 ![poly_calibration](https://user-images.githubusercontent.com/38969599/133906857-cb149c17-c7c6-483c-a914-3e74b0a77e5a.gif)
 ![poly_calibration_data2](https://user-images.githubusercontent.com/38969599/133906854-77b2b2e7-ef9d-4c58-ba83-5df17da5405b.gif)